hwcoe/ufl-main-uni-child/readme.md

 ## Changelog

-1.4.5
-- Remove list bullets from gravity forms fields that still use legacy markup

 1.4.4
 - CSS updates
-	- prevent words from breaking in header tags
+	- Prevent words from breaking in header tags
+	- Remove list bullets from gravity forms fields that still use legacy markup
 - Limit page options ACF field group to certain page templates
+- Display featured image captions in No Sidebar and Sidebar Left post templates
+- Add story options fields from newengineer theme (byline and original source)

 1.4.3
 - Remove WP version info from head and feeds